yahiabeethoven/ConnectionsLab/project1/README.md

 <img src="./resources/page_without_slideshow.png" alt="Intermediate Page"/>

 Most of the styling and features are completed with the exception of the footer, page icon, and the slideshow.
+I decided to make the containers shaped like cards because it is a universally relatable object for all users of the webpage.
 After adding links to CAF Homepage and CAF Instagram page in the footer, a football icon as Favicon, and a slideshow of the 5 most recent matches of the particular team, this is how the final website looks like (under the subheading).

 <img src="./resources/newest.png" alt="Newest"/>